Artificial Intelligence. The golden dream of both game designers trying to make the next Killer App

 - FEAR 2 keeps up the tradition.
 Set an enemy on fire and don't kill them?
 Instead of going the normal route of flailing around before burning to death, they'll actually stop drop and roll to put the fire out.

-- STALKER: Shadow of Chernobyl features a complex Artificial Life ecosystem featuring both wildlife and human NPCs.
-It has an ecosystem of monsters that live in packs, defend their territory, and migrate from area to area.
-It also features human NPCs that live out their own lives independent of the player's actions; exploring the Zone, traveling from map to map, resting at friendly camps between forays through hostile territory, scavenging loot, and getting into fights with other NPCs and monsters.
-Tactically, the combat A.I. in STALKER is pretty damn good too.
-Enemies flank, use cover, retreat, dodge behind and through obstacles and buildings, and are pretty good at navigating the game's wide-open levels.
-The A.I.'s Achilles Heel is its inability to recognize environmental hazards, causing NPCs to blithely walk through Anomalies, resulting in their instant death by crushing/eruption/electrocution/etc. If the press on the pre-release preview versions is to be believed, the AI was even perfectly capable of beating the game itself.
-It's perfectly understandable on why the developers disabled that for the released game, though.
+- Stalker: Shadow of Chernobyl features a complex Artificial Life ecosystem featuring both wildlife and human NPCs.
+It has an entire ecosystem of monsters that live in packs, defend their territory, and migrate from area to area.
+It also features humans that live out their own lives independent of the player's actions; exploring, traveling from map to map, resting at friendly camps between forays through hostile territory, scavenging loot, and getting into fights with the Zone's other inhabitants.
+Tactically, the combat AI is pretty damn good, too: enemies flank, use cover, retreat, dodge behind and through obstacles and buildings, and are pretty good at navigating the game's wide-open levels.
+Its Achilles' Heel is its inability to recognize environmental hazards such as anomalies or campfires.
+If the press on the pre-release preview versions is to be believed, the AI was even perfectly capable of beating the game itself.

 - The enemy AI for the Legendary difficulty level in the Halo games is notoriously brutal, but still holds back in order to provide a reasonably playable game.
 One of the easter-egg Skulls in Halo 2 (named "Whuppopotamus" in the game files) corrects this, allowing enemies to discern the wibbly outline of a cloaked foe, hear guns reloading, and generally behave as though they were capable human players.
 Meep.